userdocs/LFTP4WIN/README.md

 ## Cygwin

-Run the `LFTP4WIN-conemu.cmd` to access Cygwin bash via the ConEmu terminal.
+Run the `LFTP4WIN-terminal.cmd` to access Cygwin bash via the ConEmu terminal.

-The installation installs `apt-cyg` a cygwin `apt` style packet manager.
+The installation installs `apt-cyg` a Cygwin `apt` style packet manager.
 Read more here.

 [https://github.com/kou1okada/apt-cyg](https://github.com/kou1okada/apt-cyg)

+## Updating

+You can updated the installation using this script - `LFTP4WIN-updater.cmd`

+It will present you two yes or no options.

+`Update Cygwin? [y|n]:` - `y` or `n`

+`y` - This will start the Cygwin update process which leads to the second question.

+`n` - Will skip the Cygwin update and just skip to the `LFTP4WIN-CORE` update.

+`Open Cygwin packet manager? [y|n]:` - `y` or `n`

+`y` - This will open the Cygwin packet manger and allow you to add or remove packages.

+`n` - This will run the updater with no interaction.
+It will update installed and base components of the Cygwin installation.

+`LFTP4WIN-CORE` is always updated by pulling the repo from Github and unpacking over your existing installation.